Timbro: History

 Eskilsson's PM is today viewed as a major turning point for the public discourse in Sweden even though its effects during the 1970s were rather modest.

 In 1978, Eskilsson's plan led to the creation of Timbro as a think tank.
 It more or less assumed the opinion-making branch of the Swedish Employers’ Association.
 The purpose was to create a platform for an independent intellectual discussion to flourish.
 Participants and events should no longer be directly connected to the Swedish Employers’ Association.
 In conjunction with this, Eskilsson also persuaded the Foundation of Swedish Business to finance Timbro to increase its independence and further distance the new think tank from the Swedish Employers’ Association.

 The initiative caused strong antipathy and suspicion among the Left.
 Social Democratic newspapers published a number of articles with personal attacks directed at Sture Eskilsson.
 Even in the parliament emotions ran high, and the chairman of the Communist Party demanded of Social Democratic minister Ingvar Carlsson, later Prime Minister, to “do something” about Sture Eskilsson.

 The main focus of Timbro was to in different ways influence the politic language.
 It was done through the publishing of books, educational efforts for the younger generation of opinionmakers, and presenting reports in different central areas, including labor policy, the European Union, integration of immigrants, taxes, welfare, and general ideological issues.

 In 1983, Timbro participated in arranging a demonstration in Stockholm to protest against the Social Democrats’ efforts to make into law that revenues of private companies should be shared with labor unions.
-The demonstration gathered 75,000 participants on the 4th of October, a date that since has become a symbol for free market proponents in Sweden.
+The demonstration gathered 75,000 participants on 4 October, a date that since has become a symbol for free market proponents in Sweden.